Nursing Home Complaints? The Ombudsman Is on Your Side

 Some assisted living communities and nursing homes provide wonderful care for their residents.
 Others are…not so good, to put it mildly.

-If your senior isn't getting proper care from their care community, you have no choice but to try to get them to address the problems.
+If your loved one isn't getting proper care from their care community, you have no choice but to try to get them to address the problems.
 After all, moving them to another place isn’t something you can do on a whim.

 But when the administration ignores complaints, it feels like the whole system is working against you and there’s nothing you can do.